pleasefixomg/AM2R-ATM/README.md

 ---

-To-Do:
+To-Do before 1.0:
--Record and touch-up remaining 6 songs.
-(0.9.5) <- Might take a bit.
+-Area 8 decisions.
--Final script and object adjustments.
-EggTrigger, OmegaFight, Thoth Elevator, etc. (0.9.6)
+-Add DUNDUNDUNDUNdundundun and the Metroid Defeated fanfare if possible.
--Final quality pass, title screen(HELP!), trailer(HELP!), credits, (1.0)
+-Final script adjustments and quality pass.
--Make it a dark and stormy night on Thoth.
-(1.1)
+-Add things to the title screen.
+Credits(maybe).
+Trailer(maybe).

--If possible, figure out a way to get the DUNDUNDUNDUNdundundun and "Metroid Eliminated" fanfare in here.
-(1.2 or earlier if figured out prior)
+1.1

-Anyone that has solutions to things I'm working on or is willing to help with a title screen or short trailer, please let me know.
+-Make it a dark and stormy night on Thoth and then add one more song.